Chebunyo Rainwater Catchment System Project – Kenya

 Local craftsmen and other community members will build the platforms and install the tanks, gutters and connective piping.

-After the project is completed a lesson will be taught on hygiene and sanitation, with a handwashing demonstration.
+After the project has been completed a lesson will be taught on hygiene and sanitation, with a handwashing demonstration.

 355+ students and 26 staff will benefit from this project.